-To attach a goal to a sheet, click the paperclip button top right in the toolbar to open attachments.
-Now tap the goal icon.
+To attach a goal to a sheet, click the paperclip button top right in the toolbar to open attachments, then click the goal icon.

 You can also right-click on a group in the library or on a sheet in the sheet list and select "Goal..." from the context menu.

 Now, you can specify in detail which goal to set for a sheet or group.
 Does your goal indicate a minimum, a maximum or just a guidance value?
-Is it based on characters, words or pages?
-Whatever it is, enter the amount you want to meet into the ??? field.
+Is your goal based on characters, words or pages?
+Whatever it is, enter the amount you want to meet into the respective field.

-If your goal is based on reading time, you'll additionally need to specify a metric in the ??? field.
+If your goal is based on reading time, you'll additionally need to specify a metric.
 A reading time goal can be set through hours, minutes and seconds using the international standard time notation.

 - 1h 10m 10s

 If you only type a number, it will automatically be interpreted as minutes.
-Ulysses also recognizes common time notations in all of its localized languages (English, French, German, Italian, Simplified Chinese, Japanese and Spanish).
+Ulysses also recognizes common time notations in all of its localized languages (English, French, German, Italian, Simplified Chinese, Japanese, Spanish, Portuguese, Russian and Korean).

-For every goal, a small circle appears either in the library, when the goal was attached to a group, or in the sheet list and on the sheet itself, when the goal was attached to a single sheet.
-These tiny icons indicate your progress and let you access your goal in one click.
-(If you don’t want to see goal icons in your sheet list, you can turn them off via “View" › "Sheet Preview" in the menu.)
+For every goal, a small circle appears either in the library, when the goal was attached to a group or in the sheet list and on the sheet itself when the goal was attached to a single sheet.
+These tiny icons indicate your progress and let you access your goal in one click or tap.

 Share Your Progress